 I hope you enjoy this Elderberry Ginger Infused Sea Moss Gel Recipe.
 If you try the recipe, don’t forget to rate it and let me know what you think in the comments below!
 Take pictures, tag #goodfoodbaddie, and share it with me on Instagram!
 I love hearing from you!

 Elderberry Ginger Infused Sea Moss Gel Recipe

-- 1 cup Dried Raw Irish Sea Moss, packed
+- 1 oz Dried Raw Irish Sea Moss (about 29 grams when weighed)

 Elderberry Ginger Liquid